 Siri voices and storage space

-The space allocated to the downloaded Siri voices is lumped into the ‘Other’ iOS category, which can be seen in iTunes’ Summary pane.
+The space for Siri voices you download is within the ‘Other’ iOS category.
 In addition to Siri voices, your ‘Other’ iOS storage also includes device settings, system data and cached files that iOS creates when streaming or viewing content like music, videos and photos.

 If your device is running low on storage, you should remove high-quality Siri voices and make sure that you’re not using multiple voices, or enhanced-quality ones, for VoiceOver, Speak Selection and Speak Screen features.